The History of PMSS and What it covers

 What PMSS Support Can Cover…

-As ISC has tried to reform the FNCFS Program and has introduced the PMSS system, it’s attempted to define what does and does not constitute PMSS support.
-In the end, ISC has decided that in order for PMSS support to fall within ISC’s new PMSS system, two conditions must be met.
+As ISC has tried to reform the FNCFS Program and has introduced the Post-Majority Support Services ("PMSS") system, it’s attempted to define what does and does not constitute PMSS support.
+In the end, ISC has decided that in order for PMSS support to fall within the new PMSS system, two conditions must be met.

-Second, although ISC has made it clear that a wide set of supports (expenses) that could be incurred by a PMSS support provider like Wholistic Care will be reimbursed by ISC under the PMSS system, not all expenses will be.
+Second, although ISC has made it clear that a wide set of supports (expenses) that could be incurred in order to support a young adult are acceptable, not all supports (expenses) are.
 To this end, ISC has bucketed “eligible expenses” into four broad categories.

-Below is a listing of the “eligible expenses” that ISC could reimburse a First Nation or an Authorized Service Provider for.
-In other words, these are the supports that Wholistic Care may be able to offer a young adult based on a Case Manager’s assessment of the young adult…
+Below is a breakdown of these eligible expense categories (in other words, these are the supports that Wholistic Care may be able to offer a young adult based on a Case Manager’s in-depth assessment of the young adult…).

-As ISC has tried to reform the FNCFS Program and has introduced the PMSS system, it’s attempted to define what does and does not constitute PMSS support.
-In the end, ISC has decided that in order for PMSS support to fall within ISC’s new PMSS system, two conditions must be met.
+As ISC has tried to reform the FNCFS Program and has introduced the Post-Majority Support Services ("PMSS") system, it’s attempted to define what does and does not constitute PMSS support.
+In the end, ISC has decided that in order for PMSS support to fall within the new PMSS system, two conditions must be met.

-Second, although ISC has made it clear that a wide set of supports (expenses) that could be incurred by a PMSS support provider like Wholistic Care will be reimbursed by ISC under the PMSS system, not all expenses will be.
+Second, although ISC has made it clear that a wide set of supports (expenses) that could be incurred in order to support a young adult are acceptable, not all supports (expenses) are.
 To this end, ISC has bucketed “eligible expenses” into four broad categories.

-Below is a listing of the “eligible expenses” that ISC could reimburse a First Nation or an Authorized Service Provider for.
-In other words, these are the supports that Wholistic Care may be able to offer a young adult based on a Case Manager’s assessment of the young adult…
+Below is a breakdown of these eligible expense categories (in other words, these are the supports that Wholistic Care may be able to offer a young adult based on a Case Manager’s in-depth assessment of the young adult…).

 01- Financial Support and Secure Housing